MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/named-entities-learn.md

 Bundled named entity SITs detect all possible matches.
 Use them as broad criteria in your DLP policies for detecting sensitive items.

-Unbundled named entity SITs have a narrower focus, like a single country/region.
+Unbundled named entity SITs have a narrower focus, like a single country.
 Use them when you need a DLP policy with a narrower detection scope.

 >[!Note]
 > To use bundled SITs, you must activate [Advanced classification scanning and protection](dlp-configure-endpoint-settings.md#advanced-classification-scanning-and-protection) for the relevant [data loss prevention settings](dlp-configure-endpoint-settings.md) before they will be discoverable.